marksparkza/jschon/TESTING.rst

 Note that a complete test run requires all of the supported Python versions (3.8, 3.9, 3.10, 3.11) to be installed on your system.

-For more information on testing options, as well as how to see what optional and format tests are supported, see the `contributing <contributing.html>`_ section.
+See :doc:`contributing` for detailed information on testing options.